I will arise and go now,

 W.B.
 Yeats, “The Lake Isle of Innisfree” (1888)

 Recognized as one of the “world’s ten best gardens,”* Innisfree is a powerful icon of mid-twentieth century design.
 Over fifty years in the making, it is the work of landscape architect Lester Collins, FASLA (1914 – 1993), with important contributions by his clients, artist and teacher Walter Beck and gardener and heiress Marion Burt Beck.
 At its core, Innisfree is about the individual’s experience in nature.
-Inviting exploration and even contemplation, Collins’ sweeping landscape merges the essence of Modernist ideas with traditional Chinese and Japanese garden design principles in a form that evolved through subtle handling of the landscape and slow manipulation of its ecology.
+Inviting exploration and even contemplation, Collins’ sweeping landscape merges the essence of Modernist and Romantic ideas with traditional Chinese and Japanese garden design principles in a form that evolved through subtle handling of the site and slow manipulation of its ecology.
 The result is a distinctly American stroll garden — a sublime composition of rock, water, wood, and sky achieved with remarkable economy and grace.